kachamakota/adventureworks-analysis-powerbi/README.md

 ## Dynamic KPI Switching

-One of the main features of the report is a dynamic KPI switch that allows the user to switch between different business metrics within the same visuals.
+One of the main features of the report is a <ins>dynamic KPI switch</ins> that allows the user to switch between different business metrics within the same visuals.

-The available KPI options are:
+**The available KPI options are:**

-Sales / Revenue
+- Sales / Revenue (USD)
-Quantity Sold
+- Quantity Sold (units)
-Profit
+- Profit (USD)

 To support this functionality, a disconnected table called slc_values was created.
 This table contains the metric names used in the KPI slicer.

-The selected value from this slicer is then used inside DAX measures to dynamically return the correct metric.
+The selected value from this slicer is then used inside DAX measures <ins>to dynamically return the metric</ins>.

 Example: